fgm/izidic/README.md

 ## Description

-Package [izidic](https://github.com/fgm/izidic) defines a tiny dependency injection container for Go projects.
+Package [izidic](https://github.com/fgm/izidic) defines a tiny dependency injection container for Go projects, inspired by the [Pimple](https://github.com/silexphp/Pimple) DIC for PHP.

 That container can hold two different kinds of data: